Scarabaeus1031/NEXAH/ENGINE/nexah_kernel/README.md

 - evaluate navigation trajectories
 - test structural interventions

-The result is **risk-aware system navigation** rather than purely reward-driven optimization.
+The result is risk-aware system navigation rather than purely reward-driven optimization.

 ---

-**NEXAH reduces complex system dynamics to navigable regime structures.**
+NEXAH reduces complex system dynamics to navigable regime structures.

 The NEXAH kernel provides a lightweight framework for analyzing structural systems, identifying regime landscapes, and testing structural interventions.

-It is designed as a **modular system navigation engine** that operates on graphs representing infrastructures, ecosystems, networks, or other complex systems.
+It is designed as a modular system navigation engine that operates on graphs representing infrastructures, ecosystems, networks, or other complex systems.

-Rather than treating systems purely as simulation environments, NEXAH models systems as **navigable structural landscapes**.
+Rather than treating systems purely as simulation environments, NEXAH models systems as navigable structural landscapes.

 The goal is not control, but navigation.